JackJPowell/hass-unfoldedcircle/README.md

 To get started, add a new device or click the configure button.
 See the video below for a quick demo.
 - You must be running v2.0.0 or greater on your unfolded circle remote for this functionality to be available.
-  - v2.2+ is currently in beta (But it's very stable)
+  - v2.6.5+ is currently in beta but it's very stable and is the only firmware for Remote 3 devices.
-- This release should work fine for anyone not running the remote beta, but it has only been lightly tested.

 https://github.com/user-attachments/assets/96fa94e8-a5ad-4833-9a49-0bf85373eae0